Difference Between Equity and Preference Shares

 Preference share capital means the shares with preference over the other equity capital of the shareholders’ capital.
 Such share capital is having preference over the dividend and repayment at the time of liquidation.

-Let us take an example of Equity shares vs Preference Shares,
+Let us take an example,

 ABC Limited issued

-- The equity share capital of $50 million, 5 million shares of $10 each.
+- The equity share capital of $50 million, 5 million shares of $10 each;

-- The preference share capital of $5 million, 500,000 shares of $10 each.
+- The preference share capital of $5 million, 500,000 shares of $10 each;

 Here preference shareholders will be having preferred rights over equity shared of the company.

-Equity Shares vs Preference Shares Infographics
+Equity vs. Preference Shares Infographics

 - In Preference shares, are medium or large investors invest their funds while in equity shares, even small shareholders can also afford to invest.

-|Define||Equity share is the foundation capital of the company.||Preference shares are the shares which promise the holder to have some preference over the Equity shares of the company|
+|Define||It is the foundation capital of the company.||These are the shares that promise the holder to have some preference over the Equity shares of the company.|

-|Dividend||Equity shares do not have a mandatory right to receive dividend||Preference shares based on their time of non-cumulative or cumulative, are entitled to the dividend|
+|Dividend||They do not have a mandatory right to receive a dividend.||These shares, based on their time of non-cumulative or cumulative, are entitled to the dividend.|

-|Rate of Dividend||A rate of the dividend of equity shares is fluctuating||The rate of a dividend of preference shares is fixed.|
+|Rate of Dividend||The rate of the dividend is fluctuating.||The rate of a dividend is fixed.|

-|Voting||Equity shares have voting right in general meetings.||Preference shares do not have any voting right|
+|Voting||They have voting right in general meetings.||They do not have any voting rights.|

-|Compulsory Repayment||Equity shares never mandatorily to be repaid back to the investors.||A preference share is compulsorily repayable to their investors|
+|Compulsory Repayment||Equity shares never mandatorily to be repaid to the investors.||A preference share is compulsorily repayable to their investors.|

-|Types||Equity shares do not have any type, hence they are considered as the ordinary stock of the company.||Preference shares have various types like Convertible-Non convertible, Cumulative-Non cumulative, Participatory-Non Participatory, etc.|
+|Types||Do not have any type; hence they are considered as the ordinary stock of the company.||Have various types like Convertible-Non convertible, Cumulative-Non cumulative, Participatory-Non Participatory, etc.|

-|Liquidation||At the time of liquidation, Equity shareholders will have a residual right over the asset of the company even after repayment to preference shares of the company||Preference shareholders will be having first right after repayment of all employee payments, statutory payments, and all kind of secured and unsecured creditors|
+|Liquidation||At the time of liquidation, Equity shareholders will have a residual right over the asset of the company even after repayment to preference shares of the company.||Preference shareholders will be having first right after repayment of all employee payments, statutory payments, and all kinds of secured and unsecured creditors.|

-|Participation in management||Equity shares are primarily responsible for the management of the company||Preference shares do not have participation rights in the management of the company|
+|Participation in management||Primarily responsible for the management of the company||Do not have participation rights in the management of the company.|

-|Conversion||Equity shares cannot get converted into preference shares.||Preference shares can get converted into equity shares|
+|Conversion||They cannot get converted into preference shares.||Can get converted into equity shares;|

-|Compulsory to issue||The equity share capital is mandatory to be issued by every company||The preference share capital is not mandatory for all the company to issue|
+|Compulsory to issue||Equity share capital is mandatory to be issued by every company;||The preference share capital is not mandatory for all the companies to issue.|

-|Tradable||Equity shares are tradable in the market through a stock exchange||Preference shares are not tradable in the market|
+|Tradable||These are tradable in the market through a stock exchange.||They are not tradable in the market.|

-|Bonus Shares||Equity shares are entitled to the bonus issue against their existing holding.||Preference shares are not entitled to the bonus issue against their existing holdings|
+|Bonus Shares||They are entitled to the bonus issue against their existing holding.||Not entitled to the bonus issue against their existing holdings.|

-|Denomination||Equity shares are generally of smaller denomination hence even small investors can invest in it.||Preference shares are generally of high denomination, hence medium and large investors can afford to invest in the preference share capital.|
+|Denomination||They are generally of smaller denomination; hence even small investors can invest in it.||They are generally of high denomination, hence medium and large investors can afford to invest in the preference share capital.|

 Investors need to gain complete knowledge about the various forms of investments, as it is highly probable of heavily suffering the losses due to wrong trade is undertaken.
 At the time of investing the funds, the golden rule is to acquire the shares of stock when the prices are down and sell them when the prices of shares are on the upside.
 Also, a real investor should go for a long-term horizon; it will give them good returns for longer periods.
-This is how one can earn a handsome profit and can fulfill the target of achieving the best returns out of their profit.
+It is how one can earn a handsome profit and can fulfill the target of achieving the best returns out of their profit.